chasetheterrible/CS260-startup/notes.md

   * all of above follow either break or continue statements
   * let i = 0; while (true) { console.log(i); if (i === 0) { i++; continue; } else { break; } }
 ## JS String
+* primitivve types in JS surrounded by ' or " or `(backstick)
+  * backsitcks deine a string literal that may contain JS evaluated in place concatenatd into the string
+  * String literal repalcement specifier is declared wtih dollar sign folowed by curl brace pair, anything inside is evaluated as JS
+  * 'quoted text';
+  * const l = 'literal'
+  * console.log('string ${l + (1 + 1)} text'); --> string literal2 text
+### Unicode support
+* JS supports unicode by defining string as 16bit unsigned integer that represents utf-16 strings.
+Allows JS to represent most languages spoken on planet including languages read from right to left
+## String functions
+* length: number of characters in string
+* indexOf(): starting index of a given substring
+* split(): split string into array on given delimiter string
+* startsWith(): true if string has given prefix
+* endsWith(): True if string has given suffix
+* toLowerCase(): converts all characters to lowercase
+* const s = 'Example:조선글';
+  console.log(s.length); -->OUTPUT: 11
+  console.log(s.indexOf('조선글')); -->OUTPUT: 8
+  console.log(s.split(':')); --> OUTPUT: ['Example', '조선글']
+  console.log(s.startsWith('Ex')); -->true
+  console.log(s.endsWith('조선글')); --> true
+  console.log(s.toLowerCase()); --> example:조선글
+## Functions
+* JS functions are first class obkjects.
+Meaning they can be assigned a name, passed as a parameter, returned as a result, and referenced from an object or array
+* basic syntax is function keyword followed by 0+ parameters and a body that may contain 0+ return statements.
+Return statement may return a single value.
+  * no type declarations, as type is always inferred by assignment of value to parameter
+* function hello(who) {
+  return 'hello ' + who;
+}
+console.log(hello('world')); --> OUTPUT: hello world
+* function without return value usually exists to produce some side effect like modifying a parameter or interacting with an externa program
+  * function hello(who) {
+      who.count++;
+      console.log('hello ' + who.name);
+}
+hello({ name: 'world', count: 0 }); --> OUTPUT: hello world
+### Function parameters
+* when functions are claled the caller may choose what parameters to provide
+* if parameter is not defined it is given undefined when function executes

 ## JS array
 * array objectss represent sequence of other objects and primitives.
 Can reference members of araay using 0 based index.
 Created using the array constructor or using the array literal notations as shown beloe